ShUM-Sites Speyer, Worms and Mainz: The application

 ShUM as World Heritage

-The ShUM cities are of central importance for Judaism and Jews worldwide and are recognized as a significant Jewish heritage even in the non-Jewish world.
+The ShUM sites are of central importance to Judaism and Jews worldwide and are recognized as significant Jewish heritage also in the non-Jewish world.

-ShUM, that is scholars, that is knowledge and tradition, that is gravestones, mikvaot and synagogues, women's schools and teaching houses.
+ShUM are mikvaot and synagogues, women's shuls and teaching houses, and cemeteries.
+ShUM are scholars, knowledge and tradition.
 At the same time, the history and tradition of these three cities and their Jewish sites also reflect how Jewish community life and scholarship developed in the midst of the Christian majority society, but was also repeatedly inhibited or even destroyed.
 ShUM means coexistence and exchange, togetherness and coexistence, flourishing and also decline through expulsions and murders.
-Jews have contributed to social and religious, economic and social discussions and developments, but also to culture, architecture, law and other disciplines in ShUM.
-ShUM was like a Jewish house of learning in many buildings and at three locations, the significance of which went beyond the concrete places.
-The anti-Jewish pogroms and persecutions up to the Shoah also left deep scars - and yet bridges were built across these trenches to care for and preserve the common heritage and to communicate its value to posterity.
+Jews have contributed to social and religious, economic and social discussions and developments, but also to culture, architecture, law and other disciplines in SchUM.
+SchUM was like a Jewish house of learning in many buildings and three locations, whose significance transcended the specific sites.
+The anti-Jewish pogroms and persecutions leading up to the Shoah also left deep imprints - and yet bridges were built over these trenches to care for and preserve the common heritage and convey its value to posterity.

-The ShUM cities combine Jewish with European with global history, and are significant for Jews and non-Jews worldwide.
-The monuments are outstanding and serve as a space of remembrance as well as for one's own self-location in the present.
+UNESCO wants the listed World Heritage Site to represent the world in its diversity.
+The ShUM sites connect Jewish with European with global history, they are significant for Jews and non-Jews worldwide.
+The monuments are outstanding and serve as spaces of remembrance as well as for one's own self-location in the present.